akashchgupta/test/README.md

 ### Feature

-- This app doesn't use OAuth.
-So you need your "Access Token" from Dropbox App console.
 - It lists all the files and folder in a given directory.
 - We an explore inside a directory by pressing the Directory.
 - We can dowload files by pressing the downlaod icon on right of each file.